 Scam emails may have documents attached or ask you to enter your authentication code, or you may be sent a fake complaint about your business or request to correct information.
 Some also ask you to click on a link to download a document or verify your identity.

-Fake letters include ones asking for payment for company registration or from prosecuting solicitors asking for payment to clear an unpaid invoice.
+Fake letters include ones asking for payment for company registration, from prosecuting solicitors asking for payment to clear an unpaid invoice or claiming you need to make payment for Enhanced Web Filing Access.

 To avoid Companies House scams, follow our advice: